CBET-DT: Budget cuts

 In 1985, a major budget reduction decimated all locally produced programs by the CBC except for news, even though CBET was one of the few profitable CBC stations in Canada.
 The 90-minute evening news program Newsday remained as well as late and weekend news programs, but the music, variety, daytime talk and the popular Reach for the Top were all cancelled.
-In 1990, CBC closed down CBET's news department, resulting in protests from Windsor area residents.
-A large rally of about 5,000+ citizens marched down Riverside Drive West to the station in protest.
+On December 5, 1990, CBC closed down most of CBET's newsroom, leaving with a small news bureau.
+It resulted in protests from Windsor area residents.
+A large rally of about 5,000 citizens marched down Riverside Drive West to the station in protest.

 A "Save Our Station" committee was formed and politicians on every level lobbied both CBC and the Canadian government to preserve the Windsor operation.
 Only three reporters remained at CBET, who produced stories for the early evening newscast on Toronto sister station CBLT.
 First came 5:30 Live, which was followed by CBC Evening News with Bill Cameron (which earlier was known as CBC at 6 on CBLT).